dualra1n/dualra1n/README.md

 # dualra1n

-A script that lets you dualboot iOS 13.7-13.6 and 12, 11 beta(very dangearous, don't recommended). (semi-tethered) on [checkm8](https://www.theiphonewiki.com/wiki/Checkm8_Exploit)-vulnerable devices.
+A script that lets you dualboot iOS 13.7-13.6, 12, and 11 beta (very dangerous, don't recommended). (semi-tethered) on [checkm8](https://www.theiphonewiki.com/wiki/Checkm8_Exploit)-vulnerable devices.

-- ios 12, 11 got it thanks to mineek :)i just add to the script, cause of her/him? we can dualboot ios 12, 11. https://github.com/mineek/seprmvr64
+- iOS 12 & 11 got it thanks to mineek :) I just add to the script, cause of her/him? we can dualboot iOS 12 & 11. https://github.com/mineek/seprmvr64
-- WARNING, in this branch both jailbreak is automatically installed so you mustn't use the --jailbreak in this branch.
+- WARNING, in this branch the jailbreak is automatically installed so you shoudln't use the --jailbreak parameter in this branch.

-# why decided add support for ios 12,11 with the seprmvr ?
+# Why did I decide to add support for iOS 12 & 11 with the seprmvr script?

 in her memory, wanted to see ios 11 dualbooted :_ ![image](https://github.com/dualra1n/dualra1n/assets/85508740/8e3ee59b-438a-4a95-b0ce-bfddeae4f695) so i want my cookies.